 Trending Topics in Child Protection

-Co-Chairs Kevin Lalor and Diana Shaw will open the session with a welcome address and introduction to the Master Class.
-International and Caribbean industry experts Dr. David Finkelhor, Dr. Manfred Nowak and Justice Rajnauth-Leewill address latest research, trends, innovations and their experiences regarding child abuse and neglect prevention.
+Master Class Co-Chairs Kevin Lalor and Diana Shaw will open the session with a welcome address and introduction to the Master Class.
+International and Caribbean industry experts Professor David Finkelhor, Professor Manfred Nowak, Professor Philip Jaffe and Justice Rajnauth-Lee will address latest research, trends, innovations and their experiences regarding child abuse and neglect prevention.
 Enjoy informal interactive discussions with the experts, work group application and large group discussions.
 Learn best practices and new ideas to bring back and apply to child protection initiatives in your community.